icon

 How Do I Get Sterile Compounding Certification?

-Sterile compounding certification is also known as sterile products certification or IV compounding certification and is an advanced certification for those who wish to transition into a sterile compounding pharmacy setting such as in a hospital, home infusion, 503B FDA regulated outsourcing facilities that compound sterile medications, or facilities that offer sterility testing services and more.
+Sterile compounding certification is also known as sterile products certification or IV compounding certification and is an advanced certification for those who wish to transition into a sterile compounding pharmacy setting such as a hospital, home infusion, 503B FDA regulated outsourcing facilities that compound sterile medications, or facilities that offer sterility testing services and others.

 A Few Benefits Of Getting Your Sterile Compounding Certification